tweag/destination-calculus/CHANGED.md

+We tried to generate a latexdiff for the article, but after several hours, we couldn't succeed, probably due to some OTT macros conflicting with the tool.
+We apologize for that and instead, we provide the plain git diff for our main latex file, as well as a detailed changelog below:

 - We clarified the goal of λd as soon as line 70 in introduction, as well as in related work section about Bagrel2024, as required by the meta-review.
 - We added a section on tail-recursive map on lists that is made possible by destinations (see new section 2.2), as required by the meta-review.
 - Section 3 "Scope escape of destinations" (section 3) introduced a great deal of new notations, so we added some introductory words about them, as pointed out by reviewer B.